 All cells use sugar, in the form of glucose, to one degree or another.
 But some use more than others.

-Cancer experts now know that cancer is not a single disease, and even the names of different cancer types are a little misleading.
+Cancer experts now know that cancer is not a single disease, and even the names of different types of cancer are a little misleading.
 Lung cancer may start in the lungs, but there are several different types and subtypes and they have more to do with genetic mutations and the particular type of lung tissue affected than the fact that they’re first seen in the lung.

-Kim’s team found that other types of squamous cell cancers, including head and neck, esophageal and cervical, tumors, also had very active levels of GLUT1.
+Kim’s team found that other types of squamous cell cancers, including head and neck, Esophageal and Cervical, tumors, also had very active levels of GLUT1.

 They also found a link with smoking, the leading cause of lung cancer.

 “Lung squamous cell carcinoma has been primarily linked to smoking.
 Indeed, we found that GLUT1 expression was strongly associated with smoking,” they wrote.